Fiji : Urban Water Supply and Wastewater Management Investment Program, Tranche 1

 Summary of Environmental and Social Aspects

-Environmental Aspects Tranche 1 - Rewa River Water Supply Scheme IEE was approved subject to conditions by the Ministry of Environment on 13 June 2017 and amended on 2 August 2017.
+- Tranche 1 - Rewa River Water Supply Scheme IEE was approved subject to conditions by the Ministry of Environment on 13 June 2017 and amended on 2 August 2017.
 The outline CEMP was prepared by WAF in July 2017.
 The EA/IA are complying with the legal covenants and no actions are required to maintain compliance.
+The contractors CEMP have been reviewed and cleared by ADB.

 Stakeholder Communication, Participation, and Consultation